Alcohol education: Cost and benefit

 People often wonder if alcohol education programs are worth the money.
 According to the article "What We Can—and Cannot—Expect from School-Based Drug Prevention," out of The Journal of Drug and Alcohol Review, an average substance use disorder program costing $150 can save $840 in social costs per participant.
 Granted this study focused on more than just alcohol, but at 28 percent alcohol was responsible for the second highest amount of social savings.
 Social savings can be seen in the form of healthcare expenditures, incarcerations, impaired productivity, premature death, and so on.
 The authors of this article also claim that a reduction in premature childbirth and other drug usage, along with better school performance and higher graduation rates are extra benefits of using a substance use disorder program.

 Books

 Many books on alcohol abuse and alcohol abuse cessation exist, the genre is known as Quit lit.

 National programs

 United States

+Amid the medical world's reappraisal of alcohol’s health effects, the proportion of Americans who believe even moderate alcohol consumption—one or two drinks per day—is bad for one’s health has doubled.
+Concurrently, the number of people who report drinking alcohol has declined.

 Teaching about alcohol consumption has been a controversial topic for schools in the United States due to the differing viewpoints of Americans on the subject.
 A variety of educational methods - as mentioned above - that reflect these viewpoints have been developed and tried over the last century, but have yielded little behavioral change.